joshuaccarroll/README/README.md

 5. Something magical happens when a person's passions and skills align with company needs.
 So I will ask my engineers questions like "What would you work on if nobody was telling you what to do?" and I will ask execs, designers, and product managers questions like "What project would you start if you had an engineer to build it?"
 If there's alignment and it makes sense, I will work hard to connect the right people to the project.

 ## What I don't do
-_I do a lot of things at Creative Market, but not everything._
+_I do a lot of things at Creative Market, but not everything.
+I will not..._
 1. **Tell you how to do your job.** You were hired to be an expert, and you have my trust.
 I will give you feedback, but I will not micromanage.
 2. **Write (much) code.** I might occasionally jump in to support a project or squash a bug, but my job is to empower engineers to write great code, not to write great code myself.